open2c/coolpuppy/README.md

                         pixels.
 0 to not show, odd positive number to define the size of the central square whose values are averaged (default: 1)
+  --output OUTPUT, -o OUTPUT
-  --output OUTPUT       Where to save the plot (default: pup.pdf)
+                        Where to save the plot (default: pup.pdf)
   ```

 ## Citing coolpup.py